lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     :class: info

     Two different thermostats are used for SiO and for H2O, respectively.
-Using separate thermostats is usually better when the system contains two separate species, such as a solid and a liquid.
+Using separate thermostats are usually better when the system contains two separate species, such as a solid and a liquid.
 It is particularly important to use two thermostats here because the number of water molecules will fluctuate with time.